12 Best Ramadan Special Food Spots To Visit In Purani Dilli

 Changezi Chicken

-Cool Point
+Cool Point Shahi Tukda

 Established 25 years ago, Cool Point is mainly famous for its shahi tukda (bread deep fried in pure ghee and then dipped in thick cream and sugar syrup) and phirni (a mouthwatering dessert of milk and crushed rice served in clay containers).
 Cool Point is also known for its kesar milk, badam milk, lassi, and mango and vanilla ice cream.

-Ameer Sweet House
+Ameer Sweets House

 Al Jawahar

-By the looks of it Jawahar is not the fanciest place but definitely one of the closest experiences to dining like a Mughal if we go by the food.
-The secret recipes at this restaurant have been passed down over generations and the hospitable staff makes it a one of a kind experience.
+By the looks of it, Jawahar is not the fanciest place but definitely one of the closest experiences to dining like a Mughal if we go by the food.
+The secret recipes at this restaurant have been passed down over generations and the hospitable staff makes it a one-of-a-kind experience.
 We don't have to tell you this but the Chicken Bihari and Nihari deserve a mention.

 Haji Nadeem Shahi Sheermal